wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 with the actual block missing.
 Here, these states are more of a notion of ownership (`E`, `M` indicate ownership) and dirtiness (`M` indicates dirty), rather than a notion of the data block.

+To ensure that coherence requests from the upper levels can still be performed correctly, the directory array remains inclusive of the upper level contents. i.e., if an address is cached by one or more upper level caches, the address must also exists in the directory array, the coherence states of which are maintained properly.
+Besides, to ensure that data blocks in the current cache can be accessed properly, the directory array is also inclusive of the data array, and on the occasion of a directory array eviction, if there exists a corresponding data array entry, then both the data and directory entry should be evicted, in addition to any upper level sharers or owner.